 There’s no problem with installing fiberglass batts over your existing blown-in insulation. … The reason for this precaution is that the facing on the insulation batts is a vapor barrier, which is intended to prevent moisture vapor from penetrating into the insulation.

-- Labor setup time, mobilization time and minimum hourly charges that are commonly included for small Home Insulation jobs.
+- Labor setup time, mobilization time, and minimum hourly charges are commonly included for small Home Insulation jobs.

 The cost estimate does NOT include: